 Get up close and personal with several orphaned or rescued cats.
 The carer will educate you on all there is to know about these enigmatic creatures.
 You’ll start with the tabby-like African wild cat, then go up in size to serval, caracal and cheetah.

-Boat-based Whale Watching
+6. Boat-based Whale Watching

 Southern right whale breaching, South Africa

 Head out to deeper waters on a whale-watching excursion.
-Humpback whales migrate along the KwaZulu Natal coastline between June and November.
+Humpback whales migrate along the KwaZulu-Natal coastline between June and November.
 Seeing one of these gentle giants breaching close-by is a powerful experience.
 Look out for dolphins too, these curious creatures often like to swim alongside the boat and play in the wake.

-Guided Night Drive
+7. Guided Night Drive

 iSimangaliso Wetland Park Night Drive

 See nocturnal animals by spotlight on a night drive safari.
-You’ll be looking for porcupine, chameleon, spotted genet, leopard and the most elusive creature of the bush, aardvark.
+You’ll be looking for porcupine, chameleon, genet, leopard and the most elusive creature of the bush, aardvark.
 You’ll hear bush babies crying and the repetitive call of a nightjar is never far off.
 Don’t miss out – there is something exciting about discovering the African bush at night.

-Turtle Tour
+8. Turtle Tour

 Close up of Turtle laying eggs at iSimangaliso Wetland Park, South Africa

 Watch the ancient nesting ritual of leatherback and loggerhead turtles between November and March.
-Every year female turtles return to the protected sandy beaches of iSimangaliso Wetland Park where they were born.
-Join a turtle tour and drive on the beach at night to see turtles laying eggs or, later in the season, to see the hatchlings making their way to sea.
+Every year, female turtles return to the protected sandy beaches of iSimangaliso Wetland Park where they were born.
+Join a turtle tour and drive on the beach at night to see turtles laying eggs or, later in the season, to see the hatchlings making their way to the sea.

-Horse Ride With a Difference
+9. Horseback Ride With a Difference

 Horseback riding safari

 Get in the saddle on a ‘beach and game combo’ horseback adventure.
-Horse riding doesn’t get more exciting than this.
+Horseback riding doesn’t get more exciting than this.
 You’ll ride along St Lucia’s main beach and the estuary, giving you a chance to spot dolphins, hippos, crocs and sometimes even a breaching whale.
-Moving on to the reserve you’ll ride with zebra, wildebeest and warthog, with a chance to get close to white rhino too.
+Moving on to the reserve, you’ll ride with zebra, wildebeest and warthog, with a chance to get close to white rhino too.

-Beach Walk at Mission Rocks
+10. Beach Walk at Mission Rocks

 Mission rocks beach, South Africa